Nonperturbative effects in triple-differential dijet and Z+jet production at the LHC: Nonperturbative effects

 where $\vec{p}_{\text{T},\mu^-}$ and $\vec{p}_{\text{T},\mu^+}$ are the transverse momenta of the muon pair forming the $Z$-boson candidate.
 The rapidity observables \yboost and \ystar are defined analogously to Eqs.~\ref{eq:yboost}-\ref{eq:ystar} with \yone being the rapidity of the Z boson, \yz, and \ytwo corresponding to the rapidity of the leading jet in the event \yjetone.

-NP correction factors derived with \herwig at LO and NLO accuracy in pQCD are presented in Fig.~\ref{fig:zjetAK4-np-herwig-lo-nlo} for anti-\kt jets with $R = 0.4$ for the selected \ybys bins.
-Further \ybys bins as well as all bins for anti-\kt jets with $R = 0.8$ can be found as additional material in Figs.\ref{fig:zjets_ak4_zpt_all}--\ref{fig:zjets_ak8_zpt_all} of the Appendix.
+NP correction factors derived with \herwig at LO and NLO accuracy in pQCD \footnote{Here, leading and next-to-leading order explicitly require the production of at least one jet in addition to the Z boson: Z+jet+X.} are presented in Fig.~\ref{fig:zjetAK4-np-herwig-lo-nlo} for anti-\kt jets with $R = 0.4$ for the selected \ybys bins.
+Further \ybys bins as well as all bins for anti-\kt jets with $R = 0.8$ can be found in Figs.~\ref{fig:zjets_ak4_zpt_all}--\ref{fig:zjets_ak8_zpt_all} in Appendix~\ref{sec:addmat}.
 In contrast to the behaviour observed for dijet production, we find a trend towards larger correction factors with rising \ystar but not with rising \yboost.
 This trend in \ystar seems to be somewhat reduced using NLO MEs, where all NP correction factors exhibit an overall decrease in magnitude as compared to LO MEs\@.

 As a cross-check, the NP correction factors derived using \herwig are compared in Fig.~\ref{fig:zjetAK4-np-herwig-sherpa-lo} to \sherpa~\cite{Gleisberg:2008ta,Sherpa:2019gpd} at LO and NLO accuracy.
 The NP corrections derived with \sherpa are overall larger than the ones predicted by \herwig.
 The general features, however, of smaller corrections at NLO than at LO and the \ystar dependence are reproduced by \sherpa.